 This area of Minnesota is known for it’s rocky cliffs, rough beaches, forested hills, and captivating wilderness filled with flowing rivers and cascading waterfalls making their way towards the largest freshwater lake in the world: Lake Superior.

-Over the past couple years, I’ve had the opportunity to spend my summers working for a fantastic strategic marketing firm called Giant Voices in Duluth; as I’ve spent my time here, I’ve gotten to know the city as well as the surrounding area, like the North Shore.
+Over the past couple years, I’ve had the opportunity to spend my summers working for a fantastic strategic marketing firm called Giant Voices in Duluth.
+As I’ve spent my time here, I’ve gotten to know the city (like its delicious vegan eats) as well as the surrounding area, like Minnesota’s North Shore.

 And every time I visit this remarkable drive, I’m once again blown away by the natural beauty.

-So, are you ready to visit the North Shore?
-Here are popular destinations along the scenic drive.
+So, are you ready to visit Minnesota’s North Shore?

 North Shore Scenic Drive (Old Highway 61)